DaveBenham/VenomModules/README.md

 The Curve CV input is normaled to 0V.

-### Logarithm algorithm
+### Logarithm and Exponential algorithms

 Logarithms aren't defined for negative values, but ring modulation needs to support negative values.
 So to make logarithmic responses work with ring modulation, the approximated logarithm of the absolute value is used and then multiplied by the sign of the original value (1 or -1).

+Exponential shapes also support negative values.

+The original version of Shaped VCA used different algorithms for logarithms and exponentials.
+The original logarithm produced wicked high voltage spikes that required clipping, and the exponential effectively used the absolute value of the input.

+Starting with version 2.5.0, the improved logarithm formula was used, but the exponential formula still used the absolute value.

+Negative exponential values were introduced in version 2.8.0.

-The original version of Shaped VCA used a different algorithm that worked, but gave some wicked high voltage spikes that required clipping.
-The old algorithm is probably not what is wanted, but to support any old patches that relied on the old behavior, there is a context menu option to force the use of the old logarithm algorithm.
-Pre-existing patches prior to version 2.5.0 automatically default to the old algorithm.
+The original algorithms are probably not what is wanted, but to support any old patches that relied on the old behavior, there is an **Exp/Log algorithm** context menu option to force the use of prior alogorithms.
+  - **Corrected** = the newest preferred alogorithms.
+Shaped VCA modules placed into a new patch default to this option.
+  - **Intermediate** = the corrected logarithm algorithm, but absolute value exponential algorighm.
+Patches created from v2.5.0 through v2.7.0 default to this option.
+  - **Original** = original logarithm and absolute value exponential.
+Patches created prior to v2.5.0 default to this option.

+Note that the Intermediate and Original options have no effect if using 0-5V unipolar or +/-5V bipolar VCA modes.
+These VCA modes did not exist prior to v2.8.0, so there is no prior behavior to support, and the corrected algorithms are used.

 ### Left and Right inputs